Home Visions

 Dumbarton Harbour

 The tower is monickered "The Lighthouse", apparently because it's white and sits on a promontory.
 A lighting strategy "may" be looked at.
 Some poor quality materials, in this case white pannelling, might reduce daytime presence.
 Biggest complaint is the way the tower hits the ground, the meagre one storey residential block completely detracts from what ought be a visual highlight.
-In my opinion the space should be opened up and a pub/bar put in, you'll get great views of Dumbarton rock.
-We will have a connection between Dumbarton Riverside Parish Church and the river, for the first time ever.
+The space cpuldbe opened up and a pub/bar put in with great views of Dumbarton rock.
+A connection would have been established between Dumbarton Riverside Parish Church and the river, for the first time ever.
 The refurbished mill building looks a lot more impressive shorn of its warehousing.
-The mettalic strip running across the ground is interesting, it acts as a wayfinder directing people towards the central square and the river.
+A mettalic strip running across the ground acts as a wayfinder directing people towards the central square and the river.
 With the 14 storey 1930's mill tower the square should be an impressive space. internal courtyards of the tenemental blocks will house decked over private residents parking, all off street.
 The steelwork is the same as used in nearby yards and the square will be well lit by designer lighting columns.

 Homes for the Future (Phase 2)